 Russia's invasion of the Ukraine in February 2022 highlighted the need for governments and utilities to reduce their reliance on Russian resources.
-The geographical supply of uranium is incredibly concentrated, and utilities remain at the mercy of ongoing geopolitical risk from the world's largest uranium producers.
+The geographical supply of uranium is incredibly concentrated, the market is becoming increasingly bifurcated, as such, utilities remain at the mercy of ongoing geopolitical risk from the world's largest uranium producers.